krahabb/esphome-victron-vedirect/components/m3_vedirect/docs/index.md

 - TEXT and HEX frame handling
 - encode/decode of HEX frames
 - compatible with both `ESP8266` and `ESP32` platforms (likely compatible with the EspHome `HOST` platform too)
+- multiple components per EspHome node (as far as you have uarts to spare)
 - extended mapping of VEDirect registers to EspHome entities
 - includes a 'dictionary' of many common HEX registers layout to ease entities mapping/configuration
+- high level interface to directly send HEX frames through either an EspHome Action or in turn an HomeAssistant service
 - different layers of customizations/optimizations to reduce memory footprint and/or improve performance

 # Quick start